nodezoo/nodezoo-workshop/README.md

        * `> role:search,cmd:search,query:express`
    * Docker image and container: build and run
      * Open the Dockerfile in a text editor and the commands to use that Dockerfile are in its comments
+     * The command `$ docker build -t TAG-NAME .` tells docker to build with the tag TAG-NAME using the Dockerfile in the current directory
      * Verify functionality as above, against docker host IP

 ### experiments